 Gait analysis at One on One Physical Therapy involves walking or running on a treadmill.
 Our trained professional will watch the way that you move, looking in particular at your feet, ankles, knees and hips.

 Many injuries are often caused by poor biomechanics.
 Walkers, runners and athletes whose sports require a high level of running and jumping should make sure they have had a gait analysis to correct or avoid any problems and they should also buy the correct footwear to avoid future overuse injuries.

 What is a Gait Cycle?

-The gait cycle is the continuous repetitive pattern of walking or running and it begins when one foot contacts the ground and ends when that same foot contacts the ground again.
-The gait cycle is split into two main phases for walking, stance and swing, with one complete gait cycle including both phases.
-The gait cycle is split into three main phases for running, stance, swing, and float, with one complete gait cycle including all three phases.
+The gait cycle is the continuous repetitive pattern of walking or running.
+It begins when one foot contacts the ground and ends when that same foot contacts the ground again.

 The gait cycle of each leg is divided into the stance phase and the swing phase.
 The stance phase is the period during which the foot is in contact with the ground; the swing phase is the period in which the foot is off the ground and swinging forward.
 During the float phase, neither foot is on the ground.

 In walking, the stance phase comprises approximately 60 percent of the gait cycle and the swing phase about 40 percent.
 The proportion of swing to stance phase changes as the speed of walking or running increases.
 As the speed is increased, the percentage of time spent in the stance phase decreases.
 Increased time is then spent in the swing phase, with a corresponding increase in the importance of swing phase muscles.

 - Heel strike – The point when the heel hits the floor